Prunoideae/MitoFlex/README.md

 # 4. Specifying parameters in configuration file

 MitoX created a very flexible argument catching and processing mechanism, which is aimed to make it easier for further developing.
-[A example configuration file](example.config.py) is created under the main directory.
+[An example configuration file](example.config.py) is created under the main directory.

 ## 4.1 Configuration file structure

-MitoX's configuration file is more like a dependent python file to a traditional configuration file (*.cfg or *.json or something).
+MitoX's configuration file is more like a independent python file than a traditional configuration file (*.cfg or *.json or something).

 ```python